It pays to advertise... but what?

 A year or so ago, Anne and I (she's the brains of the relationship) took a short trip to Bruges, in Belgium.
 It's a marvellous medieval city which was spared the devastation of WW2 bombing; a gem of a place where development has been kept to a minimum.

 While out there, we visited Ypres in a daytrip, including Tyne Cot Cemetery, Hill 62 and Ypres itself.
 All most of us know about WW1 is poppies, a few old songs that make little sense and the fourth series of Blackadder.
-54 nations were involved in the 'Great War', many regiments from fledgling countries keen to demonstrate their new national identity.
-A global generation slaughtered or scarred, and in the whole bloody process, the foundations laid for the Second World War.
+Fifty-four nations were involved in the 'Great War', many regiments from fledgling countries keen to demonstrate their new national identity.
+A global generation slaughtered or scarred and, in the whole bloody process, the foundations laid for the Second World War.
 At all those places we saw, people paused and reflected there too.

 It's easy to get caught up in our modern lives with rising mortgages, shit jobs and unfulfilled childhoods / adolescences / adulthoods.
 But here's my cure.
 Take a trip to Tyne Cot Cemetery and gaze in wide-eyed despair at row upon row of identical headstones, reflecting the bright sun like bleached bones in a field.
 And look at the columns of names that fill the walls: like the graffiti of the lost.
 I promise you, it brings a different sense of perspective.
 No answers, just an opportunity to pause and reflect.